 Verification of Payee service

-The purpose of the Verification of Payee service is to check whether the beneficiary’s name matches the name registered at the beneficiary’s bank, already before confirming the payment.
+The purpose of this service (Verification of Payee) is to check whether the beneficiary's name matches the entered account number, that is, whether the account belongs to the person receiving the payment.

 You will see one of the following four results when verifying a beneficiary: